QF 6-pounder Hotchkiss: French service

 Despite originating in France the 6-pounder was not widely used by the French.
 Like the British, who paired their QF 3-pounder Hotchkiss guns with the larger 6-pounder, the French often paired their 3-pounders with the more powerful Canon de 65 mm Modèle 1891.
 This gun is sometimes referred to as a 9-pounder in English publications.
 During World War II a few Flower-class Corvettes (Aconit, Commandant Drogou, Commandant Détroyat, Commandant d`Estienne d`Orves, Mimosa, Renoncule, Roselys) of the Free French Navy were armed with two 6-pounder guns.

 Irish service

 A 6-pounder gun was fitted to the single Vickers Mk.
 D tank used by the Irish Army between 1929 and 1940.
 When the tank was scrapped in 1940 the gun was removed and used as an anti-tank weapon.

 Italian service

-Italy adopted the 40 caliber Hotchkiss 6-pounder in 1886 to arm its armored cruisers, battleships, protected cruisers, torpedo boats and torpedo cruisers.
-The Italians also adopted the competing 43 caliber Nordenfelt 6 pounder gun and by 1909 the Nordenfelt had replaced the Hotchkiss in service.
+Italy adopted the 40 calibre Hotchkiss 6-pounder in 1886 to arm its armoured cruisers, battleships, protected cruisers, torpedo boats and torpedo cruisers.
+The Italians also adopted the competing 43 calibre Nordenfelt 6 pounder gun and by 1909 the Nordenfelt had replaced the Hotchkiss in service.
 This was the opposite of the British who replaced their Nordenfelt guns with Hotchkiss guns.